billie58/File_Organizer_Project/README.md

 6. Repeat Move on the next sprint with improved processes.

+### Requirement Gathering

+- Gathering, analyzing, and documenting the requirements of students and lecturers.
+- Forming interviews and surveys to collect information.

+### Design

+- Functionalities and design elements are created based on the product backlog(or the requirements).
+- Includes database(view history) design.
+- Covers basic functionalities:
+  - Organize files
+  - Undo moves
+  - View history

+### Implementation

+- Actual coding and development of the application (Sprint Execution).

+### Test / Validation
+- Fix issues and bugs.
+- Mainly test the new functionalities added in each specific sprint.

+### Maintenance
+- Bugs and errors will be fixed based on the users' feedback.

 ## Members
 - **Frank**
   - *Role:* Project Manager, Scrum Master, Product owner